sirfan2/OrderMatchingSim/trading_engine/README.md

 ## Features
 - Object-oriented design
-- Order matching by price-time priority
+- Order matching by price-time priority using heap queues
 - Trade logging to SQLite
 - Easily extendable to multiple symbols